AlejandroRomeroG/LiveHilbertCurves/README.md

 3. Adjust the **Brightness** slider to filter which pixels contribute to the fractal.
 4. Modify the Curve **Complexity** slider to explore different recursion depths of the Hilbert curve.
 5. Click the fractal area to save a high-resolution snapshot.

-### The future of creativity is here, and this is just the beginning.